Cardiovascular disease: Diet

 High dietary intakes of saturated fat, trans-fats and salt, and low intake of fruits, vegetables and fish are linked to cardiovascular risk, although whether all these associations indicate causes is disputed.
 The World Health Organization attributes approximately 1.7 million deaths worldwide to low fruit and vegetable consumption.
 Frequent consumption of high-energy foods, such as processed foods that are high in fats and sugars, promotes obesity and may increase cardiovascular risk.
 The amount of dietary salt consumed may also be an important determinant of blood pressure levels and overall cardiovascular risk.
 There is moderate quality evidence that reducing saturated fat intake for at least two years reduces the risk of cardiovascular disease.
 High trans-fat intake has adverse effects on blood lipids and circulating inflammatory markers, and elimination of trans-fat from diets has been widely advocated.
 In 2018 the World Health Organization estimated that trans fats were the cause of more than half a million deaths per year.
 There is evidence that higher consumption of sugar is associated with higher blood pressure and unfavorable blood lipids, and sugar intake also increases the risk of diabetes mellitus.
 High consumption of processed meats is associated with an increased risk of cardiovascular disease, possibly in part due to increased dietary salt intake.

 Alcohol

 The relationship between alcohol consumption and cardiovascular disease is complex, and may depend on the amount of alcohol consumed.
 There is a direct relationship between high levels of drinking alcohol and cardiovascular disease.
 Drinking at low levels without episodes of heavy drinking may be associated with a reduced risk of cardiovascular disease, but there is evidence that associations between moderate alcohol consumption and protection from stroke are non-causal.
+Moderate drinking is defined as one drink per day for women or two drinks a day for men.
 At the population level, the health risks of drinking alcohol exceed any potential benefits.
+Exercising regularly can provide the same benefits as potentially consuming small amounts of alcohol and is a much safer alternative.
+Consuming too much alcohol can cause a high blood pressure, heart failure, and cardiomyopathy.
+Drinking alcohol can also cause obesity, which can contribute to cardiovascular issues as well.